psiugt/bylaws/bylaws.md

 		1. BROTHERS on PERSONAL LEAVE must pay the portion of Chapter dues that constitute International dues.
 		2. A BROTHER may instead negotiate a payment plan with the Treasurer to pay dues by the end of the semester.
 		3. A BROTHER may petition the Brotherhood to split their dues evenly amongst the rest of the ACTIVES for one semester.
 Such a motion requires UNANIMOUS approval.
-	3. BROTHERS who have not met their financial obligation are referred to the J­-Board.
+	3. BROTHERS who have not met their financial obligation are referred to the J-Board.
 2. ACTIVE BROTHERs will meet attendance requirements.
 	1. Events may be made required by Executive Committee Policy as long as the requirement is known two weeks prior to the event in question.
 	2. The establishment of a fine for missing an event must be approved by a SIMPLE majority and must be available in Executive Committee Policy at least two weeks in advance.
 	3. An absence may be excused by an Officer of the Executive Committee for academic or other reasons provided the absent BROTHER notifies the Executive Committee beforehand.
 3. ACTIVE BROTHERs will complete philanthropy requirements found in Executive Committee Policy.
 4. ACTIVE BROTHERs will participate in one permanent committee.
-5. BROTHERs will maintain secrecy to non-­BROTHERs about secret Rituals, Brothers’ Meetings and matters discussed therein, and any other matter considered secret by the Chapter.
+5. BROTHERs will maintain secrecy to non-BROTHERs about secret Rituals, Brothers’ Meetings and matters discussed therein, and any other matter considered secret by the Chapter.
-6. BROTHERs will maintain appropriately non-­intimate relationships with the PLEDGEs.
+6. BROTHERs will maintain appropriately non-intimate relationships with the PLEDGEs.
 	1. Any BROTHER who begins an inappropriate relationship with a PLEDGE must disclose so to the Executive Committee and will be stripped of all voting and discussion rights on issues pertaining to the aforementioned PLEDGE in particular.
 7. BROTHERs on PERSONAL LEAVE will complete requirements found in J-Board policy.

-####<h4 id="art2sec3">Section 3: PLEDGEs</h4>
+####<h4 id="art2sec3">Section 3: Pledges</h4>

 ##### Law 1: Definitions